appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/supervisor.md

 APPSMITH_SUPERVISOR_PASSWORD=<SUPERVISOR-PASSWORD>
 ```

-3. Use the interface to effectively manage the Appsmith server, Nginx, MongoDB, and other components.
-Access to the Supervisor web interface is available using the same domain on which Appsmith is operational.
+3. Access the web interface of Supervisord to manage the Appsmith server, Nginx, MongoDB, and other components at http://[my_domain]/supervisor.
 For example, if Appsmith is accessible via `http://localhost`, you can access the Supervisor web interface at `http://localhost/supervisor`.

 <figure>
   <img src="/img/appsmith_supervisord_ui.png" style= {{width:"700px", height:"auto"}} alt="The web interface listing of all the managed processes"/>